CVUA-RRW/tidySpectR/README.md

 The aim of this package is to provide tidy methods for the analysis of spectral dataset in order to improve accessibility and reproducibility of chemometric analysis.
-No more 'Analysis was performed using a collection of undocumented MATLAB scripts available upon request'.

 This package is meant to fill the gap between data acquisition and preprocessing (phasing, baseline correction) and modelling